chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - When you use the new bucket for Automate HA, new files for cookbooks are uploaded.

 {{< /note >}}

-The migration flow is tested on the following scenarios

-- The cookbooks stored in S3 in Chef server can be stored in S3 or Postgres in Automate HA
-- The cookbooks not stored in S3 in Chef server can be stored in S3 or Postgres in Automate HA

 ## Restore the Backed Up Data to Chef Automate HA